FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 1. Based on the behavior you have seen, what other scenarios could cause problems?

 **Think about someone using the system.
 Describe how you think this will work.**

-1. Are they aware of the uncertainties in the system?
-1. How bad would they be impacted by a miss classification?
-1. How could change your interactive system to address this?
-1. Are there optimizations you can try to do on your sense-making algorithm.
+If not told, a user would not be aware of the uncertainty in the system.
+Since we are aiming for zero-error in rock climbing knotting, a mis-classification will have a bad impact of one's learning process.
+The interaction system recommend the user to test their knot mulitiple times on different angle.

 ### Part D
 ### Characterize your own Observant system